aws/aws-cdk-rfcs/text/450-cdk-public-roadmap.md

 ## Working Backwards

-**CHANGELOG**
-`BREAKING CHANGE` - the proposed will replace the current process for AWS CDK Roadmap updates.

-**README**
+**BLOG POST**
+Visibility and collaboration are key success eleements for our project.
-This roadmap is meant to making it easier to communicate with the stakeholders and align on the expected outcomes.
+This roadmap is meant to provide visibility to the community on the plans and expected outcomes and making it easier to communicate with the internal and external stakeholders.
+As a contributer or regular user, you will be able to review and understand what are the team plans for the next iteration (1 month) or half year.
+You will also be able to comment, suggest, vote or complain about the content that is ether planned or currently at work.
+You will be also able to understand the prioritization and selection process for the content that is being implemented.
-Therefore, we prefer to keep it in the same tool and provide an easy and convenient way to get an updates and also update on the progress.
+We prefer to have it in the same tool to keep it user-centric and focused.
+It should be easy to create, update, understand and respond.
-The suggested approach will be:
+Therefore, the forward-going approach will be:

-- Use Issue as a primary entity for the Product Roadmap
+- Use Issue as a primary entity for the Product Roadmap.
-- Tag the Product Roadmap issues with "Planning" label for easy search/filtering
+- Tag the Product Roadmap issues with "Planning" label for easy search/filtering.
-- Half-year roadmap: 2 issues (January - June, July - December) that will outline the 6 months plans for the team
+- Half-year roadmap: 2 issues (January - June, July - December) that will outline the 6 months plans for the team.
 - Iteration plan: dedicated Issue for each month (an iteration is considered as a month) that outlines what is the focus in each area for this monnt.
-- Each issue should be created according to the template (half-year or monthly)
+- The roadmap is focusing on customer value and include innovation and tech debt projects or activities.
+It is not designed for bug fixes, PR-reviews or any other routine updates.

 ---